-Working with Médecins Sans Frontières/Doctors without Borders (MSF) had long been a dream of Javid Abdelmoneim.
+Working with Médecins Sans Frontières/Doctors without Borders (MSF) had long been a dream for Javid Abdelmoneim.

-"You get there around noon and open at 8am the next day, so in the space of an afternoon you have to hire and train local staff, while the logisticians are building the clinic and the place where you’re going to sleep."
+In the space of an afternoon they had to hire and train local staff, building the clinic and place to sleep.

 "I feel I make a greater impact on the patients that I see working with MSF, because they are much more in need.
 It has given me real perspective on life and has made me realise how privileged we are here."

 Inspired by these experiences and frustrated by an apparent indifference to suffering, Javid reflected on his time fighting Ebola in Sierra Leone in this TEDx Talk filmed in Athens in January 2015.

 Search and rescue

 In the summer of 2016, Javid embarked on his most recent mission with MSF aboard the Aquarius, a search and rescue ship run in partnership with SOS Mediteranée.